Rat Island (Bronx)

 Rat Island is a privately owned island in New York City.
 It is approximately 2.5 acres in size and located in City Island Harbor, which is a part of Long Island Sound.
 It is about halfway between City Island and Hart Island and south of High Island.
 It is one of the Pelham Islands.

 Description

 The small irregular island is about 2.5 acre in area.
 It has a dual-humped appearance and is mostly a lump of Manhattan schist bedrock.
 There is a small channel that cuts into the bedrock on the southern side of the tiny island that was used for launching small boats.
 This channel is filled with mussel shells.
 There is a purple-bluish "beach" made of mussel shells mixed with bird bones on the west side of the island with some reed grass.

 The highest point on the island is usually covered in gull bird guano and is underwater during high tide storms.
-The largest inhabitant of the island is usually a great blue heron that sleeps on the island during daytime.
+Great blue herons have been seen on the island.